BitSwapper/SharpMemory/README.md

 Multi level pointer support.

 Define Addresses with the "Address" type (not int, long, intptr, etc.)
-Define Pointers with the "MemoryPointer<T>" type (use the MemoryPointer.AddressBeingPointedTo property to resolve a given pointer)
+Define Pointers with the "MemoryPointer<T>" type (use the MemoryPointer.AddressBeingPointedTo property to resolve a given pointer, or MemoryPointer.Read() to get its value)

 Basic usage example depicting reading, writing, and pattern scanning. https://github.com/SleepyHex/SharpMemory/releases/tag/1.1